zmostafa/TensorFlow-Projects/README.md

 # TensorFlow-Projects
-TensorFlow projects in python and hopefullt in C++ too
+TensorFlow projects in python and hopefully in C++ too